 As the software as a service industry evolves and innovation increases, many developers or providers will focus on customer retention on top of customer acquisition.

 That said, in 2020, we expect to see SaaS migrating towards the realms of PaaS (platform as a service) – developments that empower businesses to build custom apps as add-ons to their original services.
 The likes of Salesforce and Box have recently launched PaaS-centric services in a bid to hold a strong market share in their niche, and we expect to see this SaaS trend become all the more prevalent this coming year.

 To put the relevance of this trend into perspective, here are 3 key advantages of using a PaaS development:

 - The enhanced features, functionality, and ability to customize will enhance your overall business agility, giving you more time and creative space to innovate and focus on your core commercial initiatives.

 - PaaS offerings are, by their very nature, robust, flexible, and accessible which means you will be able to scale your business more easily by using a platform as a service.

 - Security is a distinct advantage of the PaaS model as the vast majority of such developments perform a host of automatic updates on a regular basis.

-The sixth and final of our software as a service trends comes in the form of a little something called micro-SaaS.
+The sixth of our software as a service trends comes in the form of a little something called micro-SaaS.

 In response to a new, more cutthroat climate, we expect to see more micro-SaaS innovations emerge from the woodwork this coming year.
 Typically, micro-SaaS businesses are run by a small team, sometimes even by one or two people.
 Micro-SaaS products are usually complementary add-ons to existing platforms or developments, created with the aim of improving a missing feature or enhancing an existing SaaS product.